Skip to content

 }

-Loops are an essential part of programming, used to repeatedly execute a block of code while a condition is met or for a specified number of times.
+Used to repeatedly execute a block of code while a condition is met or for a specified number of times.

 The for loop is great for running a block of code a specific number of times.